gotev/recycler-adapter/README.md

 In the demo app provided with the library, you can also see how to implement the [leave behind material design pattern](https://material.io/guidelines/components/lists-controls.html#lists-controls-types-of-list-controls).
 All the changes involved into the implementation can be seen in [this commit](https://github.com/gotev/recycler-adapter/commit/fa240519025f98ba609395034f42e89d5bb777fd).
 This implementation has not been included into the base library deliberately, to avoid depending on external libraries just for a single kind of item implementation.
 You can easily import the needed code in your project from the demo app sources if you want to have leave behind implementation.

 ## <a name="lockScroll"></a>Lock scrolling while inserting
 When dynamically loading many data at once in the RecyclerView, specially when we are inserting new items at the first position, the default behavior of the RecyclerView, which scrolls down automatically may not be what we want.
-To lock the scrolling while inserting new items, simply call:
+To lock the scrolling while inserting new items, be sure to have included `recycleradapter-extensions` in your project, then simply call:

 ```kotlin
 recyclerAdapter.lockScrollingWhileInserting(layoutManager)